Re-Implementation for Social Solutions Apricot 360 and Apricot Core [Video]

 My name is Keri Stephens.
 I am an Apricot software consultant at Sidekick Solutions.

 Sidekick Solutions is a consulting firm specializing in Social Solutions Apricot software and a leading provider of Apricot customization and support services.
 We are a Social Solutions Certified Implementation Partner and all of our consultants are Gold Certified Apricot Administrators.
-We are a remote team, serving clients across the US and Canada, and we are proud to work with nonprofits, collaboratives, and public-sector organizations large and small.
+We are a remote team, serving clients across the US and the Canadian Rockies, and we are proud to work with nonprofits, collaboratives, and public-sector organizations large and small.
 I am presenting today from Durham, NC where I live and work.

 If you chose to watch this video, you may be struggling with significant workflow and reporting challenges in your Apricot database.
 You might be examining if Apricot is the right fit for your organization.
 It may be that you need training, or consulting support and clean up, or you might need a full re-implementation.